solidi/writing/81-the-man-who-made-magic.md

 For him, he was the highest-caliber mechanical, sonic, chemical, and electronic engineer, locked away behind doors few could get to and competing with the best.
 He was a professional on a miniature scale.

-As aerospace developed its concept of "systems engineer," concerned with cross-cutting concerns, so did this toy company.
+As aerospace developed its concept of "systems engineer," managing cross-cutting concerns, so did this toy company.
 These toy makers were more than systems engineers; they were cultural engineers.

 They, alongside the women, made magic for children that transcended a century into the next.